🔼The name YHWH: Summary

 🔼The temple of YHWH

 The seemingly casual command to 'write' something on all doors (Deuteronomy 6:9) and hands and foreheads (Exodus 13:9) calls in fact for the invention of a writing system that could be mastered by everybody.
-This is a very big deal, and it resulted in the most powerful tool of data preservation up to this common age.
+This is a very big deal, and it resulted in the most powerful tool of data preservation up to our present age.

 We moderns are so used to reading and writing that we often forget what an incredible miracle the alphabet is.
 It took many peoples many millennia to develop it and the main contribution of the Hebrews was the invention of vowel notation.
 Vowel notation was the capstone that completed the alphabet, and which made the previously esoteric art of writing and reading available to the masses.
 Prior to vowel notation, script was basically a mnemonic tool that helped specifically trained priests to memorize sacred texts.
 After it, script allowed anybody to be a priest, and give an entire nation a collective living memory (Exodus 19:6).